faizan1234567/Recognition-and-gradient-based-localization-of-chest-radiographs/README.md

 ```
 If you face any issue in installation and usage, please create an issue.
 If you have any ideas for improvments kindly create a PR.

+## TODO
+ - Automatic hyperparameters optimization
+ - Multi-GPU training support
+ - Other Gradient based localization techniques integration
+ - Other state-of-the-art models architectures design
+ - Adding Hydra configurations
+ - Adding Data Version Control

+## Conclusion
+In this repository, three image understanding models namely ```DenseNet121```, ```ResNet18```, and ```VGG16``` have fine-tuned on the x-ray dataset.
+Since the dataset is pretty unbalanced, oversampling stretegy helped with imbalanced dataset.
+In addition to that, ```Grad-CAM``` localization have increased model's interpretablility and chances for improvments.
+The models have been trained on ```10 epochs``` which are not enough.
+Based on the results obtained, more data augmentation, better hyperparameters optimization, and model architecutre should be designed for good accuracy.